ruuda/blog/posts/a-reasonable-configuration-language.md

 But like Nix,
 I don’t think that Python is the answer to all configuration problems.
-A Python file is still primarily code, not data, and it’s usually not easy to inspect or evaluate pieces in isolation.
+A Python file is still primarily code, not data.
+You can have an entry point `json.dump` data to files or stdout, but it’s not always easy to import or evaluate intermediate pieces in isolation.
-It is possible to make the entry point `json.dump` data to stdout, but a Python program is still fundamentally a _program_ that has side-effects.
+Python’s module system is great for larger codebases, but less suitable for sharing pieces of data between many small scripts.

 For my own language,
 I took the parts that I like about Nix